tobiscode/disstans/docs/_sources/tutorials/tutorial_4.rst.txt

     ...     plt.savefig(fname_corr)
     ...     plt.close()

-(We don't want to use :meth:`~geonat.models.ModelCollection.plot_covariance` here since later we will have an empirical covariance that we have to plot ourselves anyways.)
+(We don't want to use :meth:`~disstans.models.ModelCollection.plot_covariance` here since later we will have an empirical covariance that we have to plot ourselves anyways.)

 And now running it::